Kelly Criterion and Optimal Betting Strategy

 return np.sum(p * np.log(1 + np.sum(f * (outcomes * odds - 1), axis=-1)))

-We can use numerical methods to maximize the expected growth rate and obtain the optimal betting fractions.
+With this function in place, we can employ numerical optimization methods to maximize the expected growth rate and determine optimal betting fractions:

 def kelly_criterion(probs, odds, mode="exclusive", allow_short=False):